Court Security Officer Employment

 - No felony or certain misdemeanor convictions from any jurisdiction

-- Must establish residency in Will County within 2 years from date of appointment
+- Must establish residency in Will County within 2 years from date of appointment (ONLY for Full-Time)

 - Successfully pass a physical agility test

 - Be acceptable to the Sheriff following an in depth background investigation regarding reputation and character

 - Successfully pass a psychological examination

 - Successfully pass an interview panel consisting of Sheriff's Office Personnel and Chief Judge or his/her designee(s)

 - Successfully pass a medical examination including a drug test